cimd/vue-eloquent-docs/docs/vue/api.md

 ![Api Class](/api-class.png)

 ## Instantiating Axios
-You need to pass your `Axios` instance to the package as so:
+You can either an existing `Axios` instance to the package as so:

 ```js{2,9}
 import axios, { AxiosInstance } from 'axios'